 FDCPA can't be enforced on the creditors who’re contacting the debtors to collect their own debts.
 There are lots of misconceptions about what a creditor can do and can’t do against a debtor.
 If you’re thinking that the numerous calls that you’re getting from the persons are your creditors, then you’re wrong.
 They’re the third party debt collectors, not your original lender to whom you owed money.
 FDCPA law is designed to protect you from third-party debt collectors.
 The law doesn’t apply to your original lender or its employees.
 You’re bound to pay your original creditors and they’ve right to ask you about the debts.

 However, creditors have a limit, they can’t use tactics to encourage a debtor to make extra payments.
 It’s very important to understand the debt collection process in a right way and what a creditor can do and can’t do against you so that you can protect yourself.

 What actions a creditor may take against you

 When you fail to make your debt payments, then the creditor may take some action against you.
 Following are some actions that a creditor can take to get the money back:

 - Your creditors’ have the right to send you a default notice after 3-6 missed payments.

 - Your creditor can give you calls or send you letters to get the money back.

 - The creditor can send you doorstep collectors.

-- Your creditors have the right to on their behalf.
+- Your creditors have the right to ask an internal or external debt collection agency to collect the debt on their behalf.